jadonvanyo/resi.ai/README.md

 - `openai`: For access to OpenAI's Artificial Intelligence models.
 - `os`: For retrieving environment variables for the database.
 - `re`: For performing pattern matching and substitution on strings using regular expressions
-- `werkzeug`: For salting passwords before they are stored in the database for security.
+- `werkzeug`: For hashing passwords before they are stored in the database for security.

 You can use the following pip command to install the required Python packages from the `requirements.txt` file: